 The essence of folk art is its humanity.
 Folk art doesn’t have any pretenses; it’s sturdy, nearly sloppy, almost practical.
 Folk art isn’t above being likeable and is never in danger of being misunderstood.
 In a museum, fine art is regal and sublime; when I behold such things, I feel the transcendence that only a genius is capable of provoking.
 I gaze long at a masterpiece of fine art and feel the finger of God; and then for as long as I can sustain it, using that fine art, I surf upwards into cool limitless places.
 I know why it’s called fine.

-Folk art makes me feel the fingers of men and women.
+Folk art makes me feel the fingers, joys, values of men and women.
 Sometimes I see passion and ferocity, a spirit straining at something, reaching to refine the common world.
 Other times I feel a hearth – contentment and simplicity, the spirit of someone who wants just what they have.
-I feel the folk in both.
+I feel the folk.

 One of my favorite films is The Gambler.
 Mark Wahlberg, in character as hero of the film says, “There was a student just the other day who said that my problem, if one’s nature is a problem, rather than just problematic, is that I see things in terms of victory or death, and not just victory, but total victory.
 And it’s true; I always have.
 It’s either victory, or don’t bother.
 The only thing worth doing is the impossible.
 Everything else is gray.
 You’re born as a man with the nerves of a soldier, the apprehension of an angel, to lift a phrase, but there is no use for it.
 Here?
 Where’s the use for it?
 You’re set up to be a philosopher or a king or Shakespeare, and this is all they give you?
 This?….then it’s a career, which is not the same thing as existence.
 I want unlimited things.
 I want everything.
 A real love.
 A real house.
 A real thing to do every day.
 I’d rather die if I don’t get it.
 Did I just say that out loud?”